Thursday, 30 November 2017

 This shot was taken from the Emirates Air Line, as the sun was setting behind Canary Wharf.

 The Kyoto Garden, Holland Park, is one of those places that I had heard a lot about, but, considering my love for all things Japanese, had never visited.
 This past week I rectified that oversight.

 With the leaves, on the surrounding trees, creating a coloured patchwork of a myriad colours, coupled with the crystal clear sky, there were so many great photo opportunities that I could have spent the entire day there.
 It is definitely a place that I will be visiting again.

 Reflections on the Past.
 My first visit to London's Docklands was back in 1988.
 Saturday October 8, to be precise, to see Jean-Mich...

 What we leave behind...
-It was a gloriously warm Friday, in the late morning, as I made my way down on to the foreshore of the River T...
+It was a gloriously warm Friday morning, in the Unfinished City, as I made my way down on to the foreshore of ...

 Westminster Abbey looking glorious at Lumiere London 2018.
 As soon as the dates were released for this years Lumiere Festival, I knew t...

 Advertising Space.
-Between the dates of January 14 - 17, 2016, the Lumiere Festival visited London for the first time.
-It was while wal...
+Between the dates of January 14 - 17, 2016, the Lumiere Festival visited the Unfinished City for the first time.
+It ...

 Gateway Services: Targeted.
-It was while walking around Southwark , and its environs, that I managed to grab yet another image of this...
+It was while walking around the Unfinished City, and its environs, that I managed to grab yet another im...